Most people were home and schools were closed

 The epicenter was six miles (10 kilometers) east of College Fiord in the Prince William Sound.
 The distance from the Prince William Sound to Anchorage is 101 miles.
 The late afternoon quake spared many lives because schools were closed and many people had gone home because it was Good Friday.

 The area where the earthquake occurred is a subduction zone where the Pacific Plate is subducting beneath the North American Plate.
 The crust of southern Alaska was compressed and warped due to plate movement prior to the great earthquake after the plates locked together.

 Crustal plate movement

 The Pacific Plate moved underneath the North American Plate an average of 27 feet (9 meters) during the earthquake.
-Parts of Montague Island were uplifted twelve to thirty-six feet ( 4-9 meters).
-The land around the town of Portage subsided approximately 9 feet (3 meters).
+Parts of Montague Island were uplifted 4-9 meters (12 to 36 feet).
+The land around the town of Portage subsided approximately 3 meters (9 feet).